-A high case scenario of surging demand for lithium secondary batteries in electric vehicles and stronger global economic growth results in an average growth rate of almost 16% per annum
+“A high case scenario of surging demand for lithium secondary batteries in electric vehicles and stronger global economic growth results in an average growth rate of 9.3% per annum”

-Since 2012, There has been a noticeable increase in corporate activity in the lithium sector with a number of companies looking to consolidate their supply sources given the favourable forecasts for lithium in the foreseeable future.
+Since 2015, There has been a noticeable increase in corporate activity in the lithium sector with a number of companies looking to consolidate their supply sources given the favourable forecasts for lithium in the foreseeable future.
 Also, strategic end users are seeking to secure supply by taking equity positions and arranging offtake agreements with potential producers of lithium.